Things unlearned

 For example, at Eve I didn't read any of the vast literature on standard approaches to SQL query planning.
 I only looked at niche ideas that promised to be simpler or better, despite being completely untested (eg tetris-join).
 But even after implementing some hot new idea I couldn't tell if it was good or bad because I had no baseline to compare it to.
 Whereas a group that deeply understands the existing tools can take a new idea like triejoin and compare it to the state of the art, understand its strengths and weaknesses and use it appropriately.

 The frontier is the place to go mining for new ideas, but it's 1% gold and 99% mud.
-And if you live your whole life there you'll never know what indoor plumbing is like and you'll find yourself saying things like "real programmers don't need toilet paper".
+If you live your whole life there you'll never know what indoor plumbing is like and you'll find yourself saying things like "real programmers don't need toilet paper".

 Learning X will make you a better programmer